Purpose of this Policy

 Speaker Policy

-Quinnipiac University seeks to foster a powerful learning environment where faculty are encouraged and supported to teach and research the most innovative ideas, and students are encouraged to engage in intense dialog and debate.
+Quinnipiac University seeks to foster a powerful learning environment where faculty are encouraged and supported to teach and research the most innovative ideas, and students are encouraged to engage in intense dialogue and debate.
 This learning environment is enhanced by a diverse community comprising individuals from varied backgrounds, and with a multitude of viewpoints that may be controversial, uncomfortable to hear, or foreign to listeners’ experiences.
-As part of our educational mission, it is the role of the university to bring such speakers into the learning environment so that the community hears, is challenged by, and challenges a broad range of ideas from a diverse set of speakers.
+As part of our educational mission, it is the role of the university to bring individuals into the learning environment so that the community hears, is challenged by, and challenges a broad range of ideas from a diverse set of speakers.
 Critical to achieving these aims is the expectation that all members of the university community will conduct themselves with truthfulness, openness to new ideas, and consideration for the individual rights of others, including the right to hold, hear, consider or condemn opinions different from one's own views, or life experiences.

-An invitation to speak at Quinnipiac does not include any license for unlawful activity, or for any activity that endangers or threatens to endanger the safety of members of the community or the campus physical facilities, or for any activity that disrupts or obstructs the functions of the university or threatens such disruption or obstruction.
-In the event that an invited speaker’s presence raises concerns that their appearance might endanger personal safety or result in damage to facilities, a committee with representation from Academic Affairs, Student Affairs, the Faculty Senate, Public Safety and Facilities will be convened to make an assessment and advise the Management Committee.
+An invitation to speak at Quinnipiac does not include any license for unlawful activity, or for any activity that endangers or threatens to endanger the safety of members of the community or the campus facilities, or for any activity that disrupts or obstructs the operations or functions of the university or threatens such disruption or obstruction.
+In the event that an invited speaker’s presence raises concerns that their appearance might endanger personal safety or result in damage to facilities, a committee with representatives from Academic Affairs, Student Affairs, the Faculty Senate, Public Safety and Facilities will be convened to make an assessment and advise the Management Committee.
 The Management Committee has final authority on invited speakers.

 Nothing in this policy restricts the existing rights of Quinnipiac faculty, staff and students to fully express their ideas and opinions in accordance with university policy.
 However, each is expected to adhere to high standards of civility and respect in so doing.